playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-preface/index.md

 Just because a tool is new doesn't mean that it's inherently better; even better perceived tools may not be selected for various reasons.

-# What will we be learning?
+# What Will We Be Learning?

 As mentioned earlier, we will be learning React, Angular, and Vue from an introductory place, all the way to understanding the inner workings of these frameworks.